Lev Zetlin: Lev Zetlin & Associates and academic career

 In 1956, Zetlin founded Lev Zetlin & Associates (LZA), an engineering consulting firm in New York City, and the same year began teaching advanced structures at the Engineering School of Manhattan College.
 In 1961, he joined the Pratt Institute in Brooklyn, where he served as professor of civil engineering until 1967.
 Zetlin served as a consultant on research for Union Carbide beginning in 1964 and was also a member of the board of consultants in civil engineering for Manhattan College in 1965.
 Further, Zetlin was on the advisory board of the General Services Administration, an independent federal agency, and served on the advisory panel of the National Academy of Sciences.
 He was later chairman of the board of trustees at Manhattan College and served on the New York State Council on the Arts.

 In 1967, he became professor of architecture and civil engineering at the University of Virginia (UVA).
 He concurrently led the Interdisciplinary Center for Research and Innovation in Building at UVA.

 In October 1971, he sold LZA to Gable Industries, owned by J. B. Fuqua, but remained active in the firm.
 By 1973, the firm was employing around 40 associates and was responsible for the structural design of airport terminals, bridges, high-rise apartments, hospitals, office buildings, offshore facilities, museums, schools and sports arenas.
 In 1977, the firm was sold to Charles Thornton and Richard Tomasetti, both former students of Zetlin and employees of LZA, who formed the firm Thornton Tomasetti.

 Later consulting career

 In the late 1970s, Zetlin started Zetlin-Argo Structural Investigations, a consulting firm which specialized in the forensic investigation of structural failures.
 The firm, based in West Palm Beach, Florida, was involved in a number of notable investigations.
-In 1979–80, Zetlin served on the board investigating the cracking in the concrete of the Olympic Stadium, built for the 1976 Winter Olympics in Montreal, Canada.
+In 1979–80, Zetlin served on the board investigating the cracking in the concrete of the Olympic Stadium, built for the 1976 Summer Olympics in Montreal, Canada.
 His former firm, Lev Zetlin & Associates, and Zetlin himself were hired to look into the 1978 roof collapse at the Hartford Civic Center.